Thunderbirds (TV series): Development

 The series' title was derived from a letter Gerry had received during World War II from his brother Lionel, an RAF flight sergeant based overseas.
 While stationed in Arizona, Lionel had made reference to Thunderbird Field, a nearby United States Army Air Forces base.
 Drawn to the "punchiness" of "Thunderbirds", Anderson renamed the series, whose working title had been "International Rescue", as well as the star vehicles, which had initially been designated Rescues 1 to 5.
 His inspiration for the launch sequences of Thunderbirds 1, 2 and 3 came from contemporary US Air Force launch procedure: Anderson had learnt how the Strategic Air Command kept pilots on permanent standby, seated in the cockpits of their aircraft, ready for take-off at a moment's notice.

 In the DVD documentary The Thunderbirds Companion, Anderson explained how rising production costs made overseas distribution particularly important and essentially caused Thunderbirds to be made "as an American show".
 During the characterisation and casting process, the Andersons' top priority was to give the series transatlantic appeal, increasing the chances of securing a US network deal and the larger audiences that the American market had to offer.
+Additionally, the scripts were typed on US-standard Letter paper and used American spelling, in order to make it appear as though the scripts were written by Americans.